idun-corp/docs/ProptechOS-Service-Object/README.md

 ## Working with Routes

-Routes provide ability to filter an ServiceObject creation stream and dispatch with one or more pre-configured dispatchers.
+Routes provide ability to filter an ServiceObject creation, modification and deletion stream and dispatch with one or more pre-configured dispatchers.
 The `dispatchers` property in the Route body is a `Map` where `Key` is a Dispatcher identifier and `Value` is an object with additional to a Dispatcher data.
 Any object must contain the `dispatcherType` property to force validity of configuration properties depending of dispatcher type.
+The `eventTypes` property is used to specify events in a service objects stream that will be taken into account.
+Available event types: `Created` (default), `Modified`, `Deleted`.

 ### ServiceObject filtering inside Routes